by Veronica Peek

 When his barque was almost parallel with Cape York Peninsula, at the northern tip of Australia, Moore changed course and sailed back towards the mainland.
 On the evening of 14 August 1834, the barque was close to the point where Moore planned to cross through a gap in the Barrier Reef then proceed to the Torres Strait.
 Although there are many safe channels through the Great Barrier Reef, merchant vessels in the 1830s used a group of four or five tracks,10 between latitudes 12°8′ and 11°47′ south.
 Sir Charles Hardy’s Island is one of the few islands off Cape York Peninsula that mariners could clearly see from the Reef.
 There are actually two islands close together, but sailors in the early nineteenth century referred only to the larger island.
 A lofty chunk of volcanic rock, it was an important landmark for early mariners, who took their bearings from it before attempting a crossing.

 One of the tracks in the group near Sir Charles Hardy’s island is via the Indefatigable entrance, named after the first vessel to use it.
 Although popular for a time, it was a dangerous choice for an entrance.
 A large detached reef lies in the path of any vessels approaching it from an easterly direction.11 This reef is about 12 miles (20.8 km) long and bears southwest to northeast.12 It snakes along the general line of the Great Barrier Reef and can be considered part of it, although it has its own name as the Great Detached Reef.
 This is no small, submerged rock ready to trap the unwary, but a massive obstruction that ships can avoid without difficulty – providing visibility is good.
-On the maps and Admiralty charts in the 1830s, however, three vaguely sketched coral patches indicated its presence.
+On some of the maps and Admiralty charts available in the early 1830s, however, three vaguely sketched coral patches indicated its presence.
 Navigators in those days had no chart with its true dimensions.

 When Moore sighted Sir Charles Hardy’s Island, it was raining and blowing a gale.
 Not wishing to pass through the Great Barrier Reef at night, he ordered the reefing of the topgallant sails, to reduce canvas and slow his vessel down.
 ‘However, at daylight the next morning we again set sail,’ said John, ‘although the wind was very high and the water getting rough’.
 Even the cabin boy, blessed with the wisdom of hindsight, thought that the captain was being foolhardy.
 There were so many heavy clouds that Moore was unable to take a reading for latitude.
 Yet it would appear that he had managed to line up his vessel for a direct approach from the east to what he fairly calculated was the Indefatigable entrance.
 We can assume, too, that Moore placed lookouts at the mastheads.
 Armed with that necessary precaution, Moore steered boldly for the entrance, unaware of the hidden obstacle lying directly in his path.